 - Attackers as “experts” in finding the path of least resistance to their goals discovered a sweet spot of weakness.
 A weakness that defenders can do little about – humans.
 Human flaws are the hardest to defend as attackers exploit core human traits such as trust building, personal vulnerabilities and making mistakes.

 - Attribution in the digital world is vague and almost impossible to achieve, at least as far as the tools we have at our disposal currently.
-This makes finding the cause of an attack and eliminating it with confidence tough.
+This fact makes finding the cause of an attack and eliminating it with confidence.

-- The complexity of IT systems leads to security information overload which makes timely handling and prioritization difficult; attackers exploit this weakness by disguising their malicious activities in the vast stream of cyber security alerts.
+- The complexity of IT systems leads to security information overload which makes appropriate handling and prioritization difficult; attackers exploit this weakness by disguising their malicious activities in the vast stream of cybersecurity alerts.
 One of the drivers for this information overload is defense tools reporting an ever growing amount of false alarms due to their inability to identify malicious events accurately.

 - The increasingly distributed nature of attacks and the use of “distributed offensive” patterns by attackers makes the defense even harder.

-- Security stack and configuration sharing – It makes good sense to share such acquired knowledge although it is now kept close to the chest.
+- Security stack and configuration sharing – It makes good sense to share such acquired knowledge where now kept close to the chest.
 Such collaboration would help disseminate and evolve best practices in security postures as well as help gain control over the flood of new emerging technologies, especially as validation processes take extended periods.

 - Shared infrastructure – There are quite a few models where multiple companies can share the same infrastructure which has a single cyber security function, for example, cloud services and services rendered by MSSPs.
 While the current common belief holds that cloud services are less secure for enterprises, from a security investment point of view, there is no reason for this to be the case and it could and should be better.
-A big portion of such shared infrastructures is hidden in what is called today Shadow IT.
+A large portion of such shared infrastructures is invisible and is referred to today as Shadow IT.
 A proactive step in this direction is a consortium of companies to build a shared infrastructure which can fit the needs of all its participants.
-In addition to improving the defense, the cost of security would be offset by all the collaborators.
+In addition to improving the defense, the cost of security is shared by all the collaborators.

-- Sharing real vital intelligence on encountered threats – Sharing useful indicators of compromise, signatures or patterns of malicious artifacts and the artifacts themselves is where the cyber collaboration industry is currently at.
+- Sharing real vital intelligence on encountered threats – Sharing useful indicators of compromise, signatures or patterns of malicious artifacts and the artifacts themselves is the current state of the cyber collaboration industry.

 - Cultural inhibitions – The state of mind of not cooperating with competition, the fear of losing intellectual property and the fear of losing expertise sits heavily with many decision makers.

-- Sharing is limited due to the justified fear of potential exposure of sensitive data – Deep collaboration in the cyber world requires technical solutions to allow the exchange of meaningful information without sacrificing sensitive data.
+- Sharing is almost non-existant due to the justified fear of potential exposure of sensitive data – Deep collaboration in the cyber world requires technical solutions to allow the exchange of meaningful information without sacrificing sensitive data.